Top Places to Visit in Greece – The Most Beautiful Places to See

 The father of Greek cooking, Nikos Tselementes, was born here and every Greek has a copy of his book Odigos Mageirikis somewhere in the house.

-When enquiring about our lunch options for the day, out poured the whole history of Sifnos as a foodie destination spot from Isidora, the GM.
-Beaming with pride, she informed us that all the restaurants are good, just with various degrees of goodness.
-She followed this by explaining that, unlike other Greek islands, every Sifnos chef has a reputation to uphold so it’s tough to get a bad meal anywhere.
+The restaurants are good, just with various degrees of goodness.
+Every Sifnos chef has a reputation to uphold so it’s tough to get a bad meal anywhere.

-We also made sure to try all the island specialties: mizithra, mastelo, revithada, revithokeftedes, and manoura!
+Also make sure to to try all the island specialties: mizithra, mastelo, revithada, revithokeftedes, and manoura!

 Recommended by Val from Wandering Wheatleys